 How to get to Camiguin

-Since it’s a less touristy island than others in the area, it’s a bit difficult to find information on transportation.
-In our article on how to get to Camiguin we tell you how to do it from Bohol, Cebu and other places in the Philippines, but we’ll already tell you that you can get there by ferry from Bohol and by plane from Cebu.
-These are the most direct ways to reach the island.
+Since Camiguin is less touristy than other islands in the area, it can be a bit difficult to find transport information.
+In our article on how to get to Camiguin we tell you how to do it from Bohol, Cebu and other places in the Philippines, but the short version is that you can get there by ferry from Bohol and by plane from Cebu.
+These are the most direct ways to reach Camiguin.

 Where to stay in Camiguin

-Accommodation in Camiguin is getting better and better, ranging from charming hotels to places where you can watch incredible sunsets—here are our recommendations:
+Accommodation in Camiguin keeps getting better, with everything from charming hotels to places where you can watch incredible sunsets—here are our recommendations:

 - For great value for money: Mountain View Cottages.
 You can read all about our stay in Sleeping at Mountain View Cottages, Camiguin.

-- For something TOP: SomeWhere Else Boutique Resort.
+- For a more upscale stay: SomeWhere Else Boutique Resort.

-Find the best hotels where to stay in Camiguin and the most recommended areas to enjoy your stay without having to spend all day on the road.
+Find the best hotels and areas to stay in Camiguin to enjoy your stay without spending all day on the road.

 Camiguin map